MatheusMK3/node-midiboard/README.md

 ## Profiling

 You can use the built-in `makeconfig.js` file to create device profiles.
-These are currently divided in three groups, `keys` for keyboards, `pads` for drum pads and launchers and `knobs` for knobs (and potentially sliders too).
+These are currently divided in six groups, `keys` for keyboards, `pads` for drum pads and launchers, `knobs` for knobs (and potentially sliders too), `slider` for general slider behaviour, `modulation` which is pretty much the same as `slider`, but under a separated name due to functionality and `pitch` for the pitch controllers.

 When profiling for keys and pads, the procedure is straightforward, just hit your first and last key/pad when asked by the software, and all keys/pads in between will be mapped too.